Raghunandana: Life

-Bani Chakravarti wrote a book on him, titled Samaj-samskarak Raghunandan (1964), in Bengali language.
+Bani Chakravarti wrote a book on him titled the Samaj-samskarak Raghunandan (Raghunandan, Culture Giver/Enhancer) in 1964 in the Bengali language.

 Works

 Astavimsati-tattva

-Raghunandana authored 28 Smriti digests on civil law and rituals, collectively known as Astavimsati-tattva.
+Raghunandana authored 28 Smriti digests on civil law and rituals, collectively known as the Astavimsati-tattva.
 The English scholars compared Raghunandana's digests to the Comyns' Digest, and called him the "Comyns of India".

 The titles of these digests end in the word tattva (literally "essence").
-27 of these works are mentioned at the beginning of Malamasa-tattva.
+27 of these works are mentioned at the beginning of the Malamasa-tattva.